AdrBog/OtherApps/docs/Scripting.md

 ## Built-in functions
 Built in functions are functions that don't exist in pure Javascript, they only work in OtherApps.

-Here's a list of all the current built in functions we have in OtherApps
+Here's a list of some of the current built-in functions we have in OtherApps

 | Function      | Variables | Function
 |---|---|---|